What Is a Rational Number? A Simple & Complete Guide

 Step 3: Add the Fractions

-Now that the denominators are the same, add the numerators:
+Now that the denominators are the same, we can just add the numerators:

 \(\Large\frac{8}{12}\) + \(\Large\frac{3}{12}\) = \(\Large\frac{11}{12}\)